 What Did We Think Of Our Time At Barleylands Farm Park

 We all really enjoyed our time at Barleylands Farm Park.
 There really is so much to see and do that we didn’t get a chance to do it all.
 The children didn’t get the chance to take part in the biscuit decorating.
 Or even go on the bumpy tractor rides.
 There are also lots of playgrounds we didn’t visit including the bouncy pillow or the ball blasting barn and undercover sandpit.
 We did visit the lambing nursery as we left the farm as this is situated outside of the main entrance.

 We would love to visit the farm again.
 They do offer the option to buy an annual pass.
 If we lived nearer this would definitely be an option that we look into purchasing.

-You can watch our video of our vist to Barleylands Farm Park below…
+You can watch our video of our visit to Barleylands Farm Park below…

-DISCLOSURE – We were gifted entrance to Barleylands Farm Park for the purposes of this post and to create our YouTube video.
+DISCLOSURE – We received entrance tickets for Barleylands Farm Park as a gift.
+This was for the purposes of this post and to create our YouTube video.
 We always share our honest opinions, findings, beliefs, and experiences.